The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

-For most people, credit is crucial to purchasing a home, attending college, and buying a car.
+For most people, credit is crucial to purchasing a home, attending college and buying a car.
 But not everyone who needs credit ends up getting a fair deal.
 Some banks and other lenders actively discriminate against potential borrowers, making it difficult or even impossible for them to get an affordable loan.
-People of color, women, the elderly, and Americans with disabilities are just some of the groups regularly denied access to fair credit, according to the National Consumer Law Center (NCLC).
-The following guide looks at those who face credit discrimination, their rights under federal law, and the specific actions they can take when the prospect of a short shrift becomes an unfortunate reality.
+People of color, women, the elderly and Americans with disabilities are just some of the groups regularly denied access to fair credit, according to the National Consumer Law Center (NCLC).
+The following guide looks at those who face credit discrimination, their rights under federal law and the specific actions they can take when the prospect of a short shrift becomes an unfortunate reality.

-Are You at Risk?
+Are You At Risk?
 Common Groups Vulnerable to Credit Discrimination

-Over half of all Americans are female.
+Women: Over half of all Americans are female.
 While women are a protected group under federal discrimination laws, there is a reason they are protected: until the mid-20th century, women were unable to apply for credit independent of a man.
 Women who know their rights when applying for credit are better enabled to watch for potentially insidious instances of unlawful discrimination.